Learning to Plan with Natural Language: Introduction

 \section{Introduction}

 Large Language Models (LLMs), such as ChatGPT and GPT-4 ~\cite{openai2023gpt4}, have recently achieved strong zero-shot/few-shot performance on various natural language tasks, such as generating passages~\cite{bang2023multitask}, generating code~\cite{liu2023comprehensive}, and solving grade school math problems~\cite{qin2023chatgpt}.
-LLMs can further learn new basic abilities by connecting them with millions of APIs like TaskMatrix.AI ~\cite{liang2023taskmatrix, wu2023visual} or new tools like ToolFormer ~\cite{schick2023toolformer}.
+LLMs can further learn new basic abilities by connecting them with millions of APIs like TaskMatrix.AI ~\cite{liang2023taskmatrix, wu2023visual} or new tools like ToolFormer~\cite{schick2023toolformer}.
 However, LLMs still struggle to complete complex tasks, such as writing a long novel~\cite{yang2022doc}, coding for a large project~\cite{orlandoassessing}, and solving complex math problems~\cite{frieder2023mathematical}.
-This indicates that knowing every basic capability is insufficient to complete complex tasks - we also require a procedure for how to combine them.
-Like programmers who use programming languages to teach computers how to complete complex tasks, we propose leveraging natural language as the new programming language to teach LLMs how to complete complex tasks.
+This indicates that knowing every basic step/capability is insufficient to complete complex tasks - we still require a task plan consisting of step-by-step solutions and behavioral instructions to solve the complex task.